yowmamasita/Ferris2/docs/tutorial/3_handlers.rst

 If you open http://localhost:8080/hello, you should see a friendly welcome.

 .. note::
     A dev server restart might be required at this point.
+If examples do not work immediately for you, it's recommended to try a server restart first.

 You can also accept input from GET or POST, if you'd like.